Vengeance (2006): Reception

 The Charlotte Bobcats Arena usually can accommodate 20,000, but the capacity was reduced for the event.
 This event grossed over $400,000 from an approximate attendance of 6,800 – the maximum allowed.
 It also received 320,000 pay-per-view buys.
-Vengeance helped WWE earn $21.6 million in revenue from pay-per-view events versus $19.9 million the previous year, which was later confirmed by Linda McMahon, the CEO of WWE, on August 31, 2006 in a quarterly result.
+Vengeance helped WWE earn $21.6 million in revenue from pay-per-view events versus $19.9 million the previous year, which was later confirmed by Linda McMahon, the CEO of WWE, on August 31, 2006, in a quarterly result.
 The event received positive reviews.
 Canadian Online Explorer's professional wrestling section rated the event 6.5 out of 10.
 The rating was higher than the Vengeance 2005 event which was rated 6 out 10.
 The WWE title, Intercontinental title, and 5-on-2 handicap match were all rated an 8 out of 10.
-Additionally, the singles match between Kane and Impostor Kane was rated a 3 out 10.
+Additionally, the singles match between Kane and Impostor Kane was rated a 3 out of 10.

 The event was released on DVD on July 25, 2006.
 The DVD was distributed by the label Sony Music Entertainment.
 The DVD ranked number one on Billboard's DVD Sales Chart for recreational sports during the week of August 19, 2006, although falling thereafter.
 It remained in the chart for three months, until the week of November 4, 2006, when it ranked 17th.